embrace-io/embrace-docs/content/android/login-embrace-dashboard.md

 dashboard so you can access your app ID and API token.
 Open a browser and navigate to [dash.embrace.io](https://dash.embrace.io).

-Either login if you have created an account already, or follow the promps to register for a new one.
+Either login if you have created an account already, or follow the prompts to register for a new one.

 {{< image src="/docs/images/login-page.png" alt="Login page" title="Login Page" caption="The Embrace Dashboard login page" width="3068" height="1520" >}}